rebotnix/RB-ENGINE/README.md

 This project demonstrates the capabilities of the RB-Engine with built in encryption and decryption.
 Encryption and security can be a very complex topic, and if you are not sure about to use these tools, please contact us to get support.

 Nodejs itself does not support anything in this area at the moment.
 There are several programs that allow you to pack a single Nodejs into tons of pkg files, ending up with not a single and compact firmware, which is our focus with this research project.
 If you need stronger encryption method, we offer hardware crypto chip solutions on our carrier boards as well with our memory license server you can inject on the file the required applications from an 2 factor services.
-This required an enterprise license.

-GUSTAV-I3 and GUSTAV I7 with hardware encryption support.

 # App packager
 The App packager is an MIT-based OpenSource application that allows you to pack your entire Nodejs application(s) into a single file.
 It does not yet use the file encryption method and we have no plans to add an encrypted version to this module.